queryluke/masseffect-5e-data/data/rules/choose-equipment.md

 determined by your class.
 There are drawbacks to wearing armor if you lack the required proficiency, as explained in the Equipment section.

-Some spells and class features give you a different way to calculate your AC.
+Some powers and class features give you a different way to calculate your AC.
 If you have multiple features that give you different ways to calculate your AC, you choose which one to use.

 ### Weapons